nih-cfde/use-case-library-build/library/USERSTORY-60.md

 ---
-input: domain knowledge
+input: Domain knowledge
-output: a dataset applicable to a new method
+output: A dataset applicable to a new method
-task: find applicable datasets
+task: Find applicable datasets
 tags:
 - domain knowledge
 - new method